Thursday, November 7, 2024

 1885 Cobb Co coach

 This authentic Cobb & Co Coach was discovered in a farm shed outside Goulburn in 1962.
-This historic gem has since been meticulously restored to its original condition and is now up for auction through Lloyds Fine Antique Auctions.
+This historic gem has since been meticulously restored to its original condition and sold at auction through Lloyds Fine Antique Auctions.

 The 1885 Cobb & Co Coach Carrier for sale appears to be similar in design and construction to the 1890 Cobb & Co mail and passenger coach made in Charleville, Queensland, housed at the Powerhouse Museum in Sydney.